LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 >   needed.
 Second, the benchmarks are supposed to be deterministic, which I find
 >   from the definitions of trails.
 If it is the case, while I do not think these
 >   restrictions have to be lifted in the paper, it would be nice to expose them.

 You are absolutely right, we will clarify these assumptions about the benchmarks in the paper.
+They are inherited from the several publications on the gradual benchmark suite.

 > - As an alternative of Transient first and last blame, perhaps determining